 - Determine how you want to configure user connections to the internal network.

 - Add Secure Web to Endpoint Management, by using the same steps as for other MDX apps and then configure MDX policies.
 For details about policies specific to Secure Web, see “About Secure Web policies” later in this article.

 Secure Web supports the following configurations for user connections:

 - Secure browse: Connections that tunnel to the internal network can use a variation of a clientless VPN, referred to as secure browse.
 This is the default configuration specified for the Preferred VPN mode policy.
 Secure browse is recommended for connections that require single sign-on (SSO).

 - Full VPN tunnel: Connections that tunnel to the internal network can use a full VPN tunnel, configured by the Preferred VPN mode policy.
 Full VPN tunnel is recommended for connections that use client certificates or end-to-end SSL to a resource in the internal network.
-Full VPN tunnel handles any protocol over TCP and can be used with Windows and Mac computers as well as iOS and Android devices.
+Secure Web, however, is not an app that can read client certificates stored on a mobile device.
+Some third-party, wrapped enterprise apps may be installed that can offer this capability.
+Full VPN tunnel handles any protocol over TCP and can be used with Windows and Mac computers, as well as iOS and Android devices.